OPS-E2E-PPE/VBA-Docs/access/Concepts/Structured-Query-Language/create-and-delete-tables-and-indexes-using-access-sql.md

 Be aware of the following issues when creating and deleting tables:

 - If a field name includes a space or some other nonalphanumeric character, you must enclose that field name within square brackets ([ ]).

-- If you do not declare a length for text fields, they will default to 255 characters.
+- If you don't declare a length for text fields, they will default to 255 characters.
 For consistency and code readability, you should always define your field lengths.

 You can declare a field to be **NOT NULL**, which means that null values cannot be inserted into that particular field; a value is always required.
 A null value should not be confused with an empty string or a value of 0; it is simply the database representation of an unknown value.